Skip to content

 Tip

-For production, use a reverse proxy (Traefik, Nginx) to serve both services under the same domain.
+For production, use a reverse proxy (Traefik, Nginx) in front of the MindRoom container when you want TLS, host routing, or additional auth layers.
 See local/instances/deploy/docker-compose.yml for an example with Traefik labels.